 Section 20.9.4 defined fields containing information for VM exits that occur due to instruction execution.
+(The VM-exit instruction length is also used for VM exits that occur during the delivery of a software interrupt or software exception.)
 The following items detail their use.

 - VM-exit instruction length.
-This field is used in the following cases: - For fault-like VM exits due to attempts to execute one of the following instructions that cause VM exits unconditionally (see Section 21.1.2) or based on the settings of VM-execution controls (see Section 21.1.3): CLTS, CPUID, HLT, IN, INS INVD, INVLPG, LMSW, MONITOR, MOV CR, MOV DR, MWAIT, OUT, OUTS, PAUSE, RDMSR, RDPMC, RDTSC, RSM, VMCALL, VMCLEAR, VMLAUNCH, VMPTRLD, VMPTRST, VMREAD, VMRESUME, VMWRITE, VMXOFF, VMXON, and WRMSR.6 - For VM exits due to software exceptions (those generated by executions of INT3 or INTO). - For VM exits due to exceptions that occur during delivery of a software interrupt (generated by INT n) or a software exception (generated by an execution of INT3 or INTO). - For VM exits due to attempts to effect a task switch via instruction execution.
-These are VM exits that produce an exit reason indicating task switch and either of the following: - An exit qualification indicating execution of CALL, IRET, or JMP instruction. - An exit qualification indicating a task gate in the IDT and a IDT-vectoring information field indicating a software interrupt or software exception.
+This field is used in the following cases: - For fault-like VM exits due to attempts to execute one of the following instructions that cause VM exits unconditionally (see Section 21.1.2) or based on the settings of VM-execution controls (see Section 21.1.3): CLTS, CPUID, HLT, IN, INS INVD, INVLPG, LMSW, MONITOR, MOV CR, MOV DR, MWAIT, OUT, OUTS, PAUSE,

+RDMSR, RDPMC, RDTSC, RSM, VMCALL, VMCLEAR, VMLAUNCH, VMPTRLD, VMPTRST, VMREAD, VMRESUME, VMWRITE, VMXOFF, VMXON, and WRMSR.5

+- For VM exits due to software exceptions (those generated by executions of INT3 or INTO). - For VM exits due to faults encountered during delivery of a software interrupt, privileged software exception, or software exception.6 - For VM exits due to attempts to effect a task switch via instruction execution.
+These are VM exits that produce an exit reason indicating task switch and either of the following: - An exit qualification indicating execution of CALL, IRET, or JMP instruction. - An exit qualification indicating a task gate in the IDT and an IDT-vectoring information field indicating that the task gate was encountered during delivery of a software interrupt, privileged software exception, or software exception.

-In all these cases, this fields receives the length in bytes (1-15) of the instruction (including any instruction prefixes) whose execution led to the VM exit.
-All other VM exits leave this field undefined.
+In all these cases, this field receives the length in bytes (1-15) of the instruction (including any instruction prefixes) whose execution led to the VM exit.8 All other VM exits leave this field undefined.